deluan/contentful-migrate/README.md

-    -s, --space-id [space-id]          space id to use -e, --environment-id [env-id]      id of the environment within the space (default 'master') -c, --content-type [content-type]  one or more content type to bootstrap with choice to overwrite migration state -a, --all                          apply bootstrap to all
+    -s, --space-id [space-id]          space id to use -e, --environment-id [env-id]      id of the environment within the space (default 'master') -c, --content-type [content-type]  one or more content type to bootstrap with choice to overwrite migration state -a, --all                          apply bootstrap to all with choice to overwrite migration state
-    --danger-will-robinson-danger
 ```

 Example: executing the command `ctf-migrate bootstrap -c post -s <space-id>` will create a file where the `up` command will generate the exact snapshot of the `Post` content model